vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Frees All Memory: Any models currently loaded into your VRAM or system RAM are immediately unloaded.
 - Ends Connectivity: You will no longer be able to interact with Ollama.
 Any attempt to connect will result in an error.

 Simply closing a terminal window  does not stop the background server.
 The server is designed to run persistently.
-Using "Quit Ollama" is the explicit and correct way to ensure the application is fully turned off and all system resources are released.
+Using "Quit Ollama" is the correct way to ensure the application is fully turned off and all system resources are released.

 <br>